 Basic net income (loss) per common share (EPS) is computed by dividing net income (loss) available to common shareholders (numerator) by the weighted average number of shares outstanding (denominator) during the period.
 Diluted EPS adjusts basic net income (loss) per common share, computed using the treasury stock method, for the effects of potentially dilutive common shares, if the effect is not antidilutive.
 In computing diluted EPS, the average stock price for the period is used in determining the number of shares assumed to be purchased from the exercise of stock warrants.
 Diluted EPS excludes all dilutive potential shares if their effect is antidilutive.
-Outstanding warrants that had no effect on the computation of dilutive weighted average number of shares outstanding as their effect would be antidilutive were approximately 15,198,000 and 15,210,000 as of March 31, 2015 and 2014, respectively.
-There were 4,500 potentially dilutive shares outstanding at March 31, 2015 and 2014, respectively.
+Outstanding warrants that had no effect on the computation of dilutive weighted average number of shares outstanding as their effect would be antidilutive were approximately 13,745,000 and 15,201,000 as of June 30, 2015 and 2014, respectively.
+There were 4,500 potentially dilutive shares outstanding at June 30, 2015 and 2014, respectively.
+Based on the April 20, 2015 CAST liquidity agreement formula for conversion of the convertible security to common shares, there were no contingently convertible shares calculated at June 30, 2015.